vanoirzacaron/iomad-realestateedu/auth/iomadsaml2/README.md

 * NetIQ Access Manager

 To configure this against testshib you will need a moodle which is publicly accessible over the internet.
-Turn on the SAML2 plugin and then configure it:
+Turn on the IOMAD SAML2 plugin and then configure it:

-Home ► Site administration ► Plugins ► Authentication ► SAML2
+Home ► Site administration ► Plugins ► Authentication ► IOMAD SAML2

 1. Set the Idp URL to: https://www.testshib.org/metadata/testshib-providers.xml
 2. Set dual auth to Yes